chriswongez/Health_App/README.md

 C) <b>Google Sheets</b>

 We use Google Sheets as our database.
 All the calculated record and result will store in our spreedsheet.
+## Version Control
+In this project we keep improving our app, document version control is the process of tracking and managing different versions (or drafts) of a document so you know which is the current iteration of a file.We used the <b>Git for Desktop</b> to implement the version control on Github.
+There are a few version for our project:

+<br> <b>MyMediCare V 0.1.0 (Pre-release) </b>
+<br> Release date : 01/10/2021
+<br> Author : Wee Pei Xiang, Lim Zheng Wei & Yeap Kai Feng
+<br> Improvement : Design for BMI interface

+<br> <b>MyMediCare V 0.2.0 (Pre-release) </b>
+<br> Release date : 25/10/2021
+<br> Author : Chris Wong & Wooi Jin Yang, Yeap Kai Feng
+<br> Improvement : Add BMI calculation function and add calories burned function.

+<br> <b>MyMediCare V 0.3.0 (Pre-release) </b>
+<br> Release date : 02/11/2021
+<br> Author : Chris Wong, Wooi Jin Yang, Wee Pei Xiang, Lim Zheng Wei
+<br> Improvement : Add store data history to database, improve friendly user interface and bug fix for calculation.

+<br> <b>MyMediCare V 1.0.0 (Formal Edition) </b>
+<br> Release date : 04/11/2021
+<br> Author : Chris Wong, Wooi Jin Yang
+<br> Improvement : Create an unique icon for the app and bug fix and improve quality of function and user interface.

 ## Contributing
 Contributions are what make our application such a wonderful environment to learn, become challenged, but also build.
 Every support anyone can offer is much welcome.